 [Tools may also store classes in data-base systems, but that is not standardized.]

-13.4.1 Directory Hierarchy Mapping of a Package/Class Hierarchy
+13.4.1 Directory Hierarchy Mapping

 A directory shall contain a node, the file package.mo.
 The node shall contain a stored-definition that defines a class A with a name matching the name of the structured entity.